ARHG accredited alternative therapy and ancillary services

 Massage Therapy

-Massage Therapy is the treatment of the soft tissue of whole body areas to bring about generalised improvements in health, such as relaxation or specific physical benefits, such as relief of muscular aches and pains.
+Massage Therapy is the manipulation of the soft tissue of whole-body areas to bring about generalised improvements in health, such as relaxation or improved sleep, or specific physical benefits, such as relief of muscular aches and pains.

 Myotherapy